brewnok/rentkhojo/DEV_ROADMAP_REACT_EXPRESS.md

 - Connect frontend and backend for full functionality.
 1. **API Integration**:
    - Use **Axios** or **Fetch API** to consume backend APIs in React.
-   - Manage tokens for authentication (store in HttpOnly cookies or localStorage).
 2. **Dynamic Components**:
    - Populate the tenant's search results dynamically based on API responses.
    - Display owner's dashboard with room status (Free/Rented).